USS Wood (DD-317): History

-Wood was the first Navy ship named for Navy Surgeon-General William M. Wood (1809–1880).
+Wood was the first U.S. Navy ship named after Surgeon-General William M. Wood (1809–1880).
 She was laid down on 23 January 1919 at San Francisco, California, by the Union Iron Works plant of the Bethlehem Shipbuilding Corporation; launched on 28 May 1919; sponsored by Mrs. George Kirkland Smith, the granddaughter of William Maxwell Wood; reclassified DD-317 on 17 July 1920; and commissioned at the Mare Island Navy Yard, Vallejo, California, on 28 January 1921.

 Following commissioning, Wood underwent her trials before mooring at the Santa Fe docks, San Diego, California, where she remained as part of the "rotating reserve" into the summer of 1921.
 The new destroyer then spent the ensuing months, into the late spring of 1922, operating off the coast of southern California on drills and exercises, off the port of San Pedro, and the Coronado Islands.

 At the end of that period of activity in June 1922, Wood shifted northward and reached Seattle, Washington, on 1 July 1922.
 She spent 4 July there before visiting Port Angeles, Washington, with the fleet, for exercises and maneuvers.
 She then conducted tactical drills and exercises in the Pacific Northwest, touching at Tacoma, Port Angeles, Bellingham, and Seattle before departing Port Angeles on 2 September, bound for Mare Island.

 After taking on board ammunition at Mare Island on 5 September and 6 September, Wood put to sea, bound for San Diego, California, for a machinery overhaul.
 Upon completion of those repairs, the destroyer rejoined the fleet for rehearsals for short range battle practices.
 She then operated on various trials into November.